gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-gpgpu.md

 ```

 Rather than passing in colors we generate them using `hsv2rgb` and passing it
 a hue from to 0 to 1.
-For 500 lines there would
+For 500 points there would
-be no easy way to tell lines apart but for around 10 lines we should be
+be no easy way to tell lines apart but for around 10 points we should be
 able to distinguish them.

 We pass the generated color to a simple fragment shader